The Second Novel & Beyond.Mar 22, 2020

 The much-feared 'Second Novel Syndrome' bodes not so much a happy ending as a marked drop in sales leading down the garden path to the midden of the mid-career sag.
 (See this blog for details.)
 One is supposed to anticipate much wailing and gnashing of teeth in the author's kitchen as indifferent, scant reviews come in followed by poor sales.
 A far cry from the heady days of 'the debut of the year.'

-You never stop learning to write a novel until you stop learning to write a novel.
+You never stop learning until you stop learning.

 The heady praise of the debut can lead an author to think they're a natural-born killer when it comes to novels.
 They've got a gift.
 Talent!
 Innate!